ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

   to runtime-parameters)
 Especially (but not only) with the DataTable's async-Actions, this would allow to better control the responses.

+### Improve async Modals(beginner/advanced)

+Along with the separation of Modal-layer and its contents (see above), the asynch abilities of Modals should be improved; it should be possible:
+- to replace the contents only (in order to stay in contexts of ids and JS)
+- alter the target-URL of the RPC-call by a previous response
+- probably alter the Labels and functions of Buttons

 ## Ideas and Food for Thought